Genies raises $65M to boost avatars for virtual identity and wearable digital goods

 “It’s exciting for the whole category,” Nigam said.
 “The next big play is Genies is going to be powering the whole marketplace.
 And we announced our partnership with Warner Music Group.
 We’ve become the official avatar and digital events distributor for all of their talent underneath that umbrella.”

 NFTs were always part of the Genies vision, but Nigam didn’t think they would go mainstream for a while.
-Now that they are, the company has begun to roll out its NFT strategy with NFT art drops for celebrities like Mendes.
+Now that they are getting closer to doing so, the company has begun to roll out its NFT strategy with art drops for celebrities like Mendes.

 “The cool thing is that Genies isn’t an NFT company.
 And we’re also not a crypto company,” Nigam said.
 “It’s like we’ve been talking about the philosophies and concepts of NFTs for years, but we’ve been talking about it as a comparison to digital goods, on skins that you see in video games.
 And we’ve talked about unlimited capacity, exclusive capacity, and so forth.
 But never said the acronym NFT until we started to realize what was going on in the past year.
 We’ve had this consumer-first approach outside of the NFTs, and this is what we were doing this entire time anyways.”